collab-uniba/pynblint/README.md

 ## Catalog of best practices

-In the following, we report the catalog of empirically-validated best practices extracted from our previous work: ["Eliciting Best Practices for Collaboration with Computational Notebooks"](https://arxiv.org/abs/2202.07233)  [\[1\]](#references).
+In the following, we report the catalog of empirically-validated best practices on which Pynblint is based [\[1\]](#references).

-For each guideline, we also specify the current state of implementation within Pynblint (:white_check_mark: = "implemented", :hourglass_flowing_sand: = "partially implemented / work in progress", and :x: = not on our roadmap).
+For each guideline, we specify the current state of implementation within Pynblint:

+- :white_check_mark: = "implemented"
+- :hourglass_flowing_sand: = "partially implemented / work in progress"
+- :x: = "not on our roadmap"

 | State | Best Practice from [\[1\]](#references) |
 | ----- | ---------------------- |